 The next step is to narrow the pool down further and select your top candidates.
 When selecting your final candidate(s), think about all of the steps leading up to this stage.
 How was their presentation on and offline?
 Does the candidate have all the necessary skills to perform well?
 How well did you communicate during the interview?
 Did you get along?
 Not only do you want to bring on the right candidate for the job, but you also want to bring on a good cultural fit.
 If there is more than one candidate in mind, the decision may require a second round of interviews.

 8. Perform Background Checks

-Background checks are incredibly important and shouldn’t be overlooked for the sake of saving time.
+Background checks are incredibly important and should not be overlooked for the sake of saving time.
 A comprehensive background check can reveal red flags that prevent bad hiring decisions.
 The background check is there to ensure all things with the candidate, such as education, professional, and even criminal background, check out.
-Some employers even opt to carry out a drug test, although this isn’t necessarily required.
+Some employers even opt to carry out a drug test, although this is not necessarily required.

 9. Make an offer

 Once you have completed background checks, it is time to make the candidate an offer.
 This process can take time.
 Either you or your human resources team will be responsible for drawing up an employment contract and negotiating the salary.
-While many candidates will likely take the first offer, this isn’t always the case.
+While many candidates will likely take the first offer, that is not always the case.
 Be prepared to negotiate and keep in mind how much more you are willing and able to offer.

 10. Onboard the New Hire